nledford/Pi-Hole-VPS-Tutorial/README.md

 - When asked to choose a local user to hold your `.ovpn` configuration files, select the user `pi`
 - When asked about enabling `UnattendedUpgrades`, pick yes
 - When asked to select the protocol, pick `UDP`
-- When asked to select the port, either accept the default `1194` or enter a random port such as `11948`
+- When asked to select the port, either accept the default `1194` or enter a random port (e.g., `11948`)
 - When asked to set the size of your encryption key, select `2048`
   - Generating the encryption key will take a few minutes
 - When asked to select a Public IP or DNS, select your server's IP address